antonmalmi/antonmalmi.github.io/_projects/project_postdoc.md

 ---
 title: "Postdoc project about child articulation"
-date: 2025-2027
+layout: single
 excerpt: "A short summary of the project."
-layout: single
-permalink: /projects/postdoc/
 ---

 ## Project overview